MdSalmanSalim/90-days-of-learning/README.md

-# 90-days-of-learning
+100 Days of Learning

-## Day 1 - GitHub Setup
+## Day 1 - Python Journey Started

-- Created GitHub account
+Learned

-- Learned what GitHub is
+- What Python is
-- Set up profile

-Goals:
-- Learn Python
+- Applications of Python
-- Learn Git & GitHub
+- print() function
-- Build projects
+- Comments (#)
+- Modules and pip (basic idea)

+Practice

+- Installed Pydroid 3
+- Ran my first Python programs
+- Created a simple self-introduction program
+- Added comments in code

+Key Takeaway

+Python is beginner friendly and can be used for automation, AI, web dev, and software dev.

+Goal for Tomorrow

+Learn Variables and Data Types.